Sandspeare/integration/README.md

 ```
 main represents function, entry or for.cond represents block name, 0 or 1 represents instruction index and the value 0 or 1 represents runtime value of this instruction.
 If the value is not unique, identified as "UNK".

+### ExperimentCode
+Tools used for evaluation, including Asm2Vec, Bindiff and TaintAnalysis.